-- 28. The study of the Venice Commission confirmed that national laws and practices related to referenda vary widely.
+29. The study of the Venice Commission confirmed that national laws and practices related to referenda vary widely.
 Europe has democracies which are almost entirely representative, democracies which are (semi-)direct, and a number of intermediary forms.
-Referenda are sometimes seen as a political tool used by the executive branch of government, sometimes as an instrument used by groups of citizens to further their views outside traditional political party structures.19 Therefore the present rather limited possibility of referendum in the Finnish constitution is not against any European standard. - 29.
-Enlarging the possibility of holding referenda or the introduction of a binding effect, or of a popular initiative is fully a political matter.
+Referenda are sometimes seen as a political tool used by the executive branch of government, sometimes as an instrument used by groups of citizens to further their views outside traditional political party structures.
+Therefore, the present rather limited possibility of referendum in the Finnish Constitution is not against any European standard.

+30. Enlarging the possibility of holding referenda or the introduction of a binding effect, or of a popular initiative is fully a political matter.
 It has to be taken into account, however, that in the case of negative experiences or even abuse of the tool of referendum, it is very difficult to withdraw the means offered to the people in this peculiar form of direct democracy.
 Politicians and political parties would face serious difficulties when they had to explain such a withdrawal.
-Therefore, any widening in the regulation of referendum requires special cautiousness. - 30.
-Scholars drew attention to the paradox that Scandinavian countries are among the world's most advanced democracies, placing high priority on such values as community participation, and grass-roots popular movements have important impact; while, paradoxically, referendum plays so minor a role.20 Both politicians and political scientists underline that Scandinavian democracies operate in a consensual manner, based on the value of compromise.
-The majoritarian decision taken by referendum could contradict these values,21 if referenda were held only at the request of the authorities.
-If they could be asked by the opposition, be it through a parliamentary minority or through part of the electorate, the threat of a referendum could however lead to compromise. - 31.
-If legislative acts providing for the calling of referenda were to be adopted, they should contain rules about the formulation of the questions (unity of content, clarity, and so on) submitted to the vote of the people.22 - 32.
-In Finland, constitutional traditions strongly influence even the constitutional reforms.
-Taking into consideration the tradition of holding referenda only under exceptional circumstances, and on rare occasions, the revision of the present day regulation does not appear to be advisable. - IV.
-The President of the Republic and its election (Sections 54ff) - 1.
-Nature of the system of government instituted by the Constitution of 11 June 1999 - 1.1 Clearly a parliamentary system which could even be called rule by assembly. - 33.
-The Constitution is very clear on this point: - under the terms of Section 2: "The powers of the State in Finland are vested in the people, who are represented by the Parliament."; - the first chapter after Chapter 1 concerning the foundations of the state system and Chapter 2 on fundamental rights is a chapter dealing with Parliament;
+Therefore, any widening in the regulation of referendum requires special cautiousness.

+31. Scholars drew attention to the paradox that Scandinavian countries are among the world's most advanced democracies, placing high priority on such values as community participation, and grass-roots popular movements have important impact; while, paradoxically, referendum plays so minor a role.
+Both politicians and political scientists underline that Scandinavian democracies operate in a consensual manner, based on the value of compromise.
+The majoritarian decision taken by referendum could contradict these values, if referenda were held only at the request of the authorities.
+If they could be asked by the opposition, be it through a parliamentary minority or through part of the electorate, the threat of a referendum could however lead to compromise.

+32. If legislative acts providing for the calling of referenda were to be adopted, they should contain rules about the formulation of the questions (unity of content, clarity, and so on) submitted to the vote of the people.

+33. In Finland, constitutional traditions strongly influence even the constitutional reforms.
+Taking into consideration the tradition of holding referenda only under exceptional circumstances, and on rare occasions, in the opinion of the Venice Commission revision of the present day regulation does not appear to be advisable.
+However, this is of course a political choice.

+IV.
+The President of the Republic and its election (Sections 54ff)

+1. Nature of the system of government instituted by the Constitution of 11 June 1999

+1.1 Clearly a parliamentary system which could even be called quasi-rule by assembly

+- 34. The Constitution is very clear on this point: - under the terms of Section 2: "The powers of the State in Finland are vested in the people, who are represented by the Parliament.";

+&lt;sup>19 CDL-AD (2005)034, para 267.

-20 Vernan Bogdanor, "Scandinavia."
+&lt;sup>20 Vernan Bogdanor, "Scandinavia."
 In Referenda around the world - the growing use of direct democracy.
 Eds.
 David Butler and Austin Ranney.
 The American Enterprise Institute, Washington, DC, 1994.
 69.